Freedom's Hidden Receipt: Stolen Privilege or Earned Right?

 As Americans, we enjoy the freedom of speech.
 As a woman and a black person, I have the right to vote.
 These are examples of freedoms that others before us fought for.
 Some fought by protesting, working hard at changing laws, going to jail, and some have even given their lives so that we can live freely.

-This isn't just history – it's an invisible debt we carry.
+This isn't just history.
+It's an invisible debt we carry.

 Think about it: Every word you speak freely was purchased by someone who was silenced.
 Every vote you cast was secured by someone who was denied that right.
 Every opportunity you have was created by someone who faced closed doors.